henrik/octopress/source/about/index.markdown

 ## This blog

 This blog is powered by [Octopress](http://octopress.org), with a customized theme.
+I assert my copyright over the customizations and ask that you make your own.

-Unless otherwise noted, all code I publish is under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).
+Unless otherwise noted, all code I publish is under the [MIT License](http://en.wikipedia.org/wiki/MIT_License) and graphics (but not the blog art itself) under the [CC BY License](http://creativecommons.org/licenses/by/3.0/).

 As for the name, I simply like pugs and automation.